This post may contain affiliate links.

 ⭐️ No need to buy 100 tea lights in the process of making them (if you know, you know – right?)

-Close up of Swedish Meatballs in a creamy sauce with fresh dill and redcurrant jelly.
+Close up of meatballs in a creamy sauce with fresh dill and redcurrant jelly.

 When I make this recipe I like to make extra meatballs and freeze another portion (uncooked) for another day.